wuchx101876/scLongReadPreprocessor/README.md

 # scLongReadPreprocessor

-**A Python tool for extracting and correcting barcodes and UMIs from third-generation single-cell sequencing data with TSO correction and polyA/T tail trimming.**
+**scLongReadPreprocessor** is a high-performance preprocessing tool specifically designed for third-generation (long-read) single-cell sequencing data.
+It accurately extracts and corrects cell barcodes (BC) and unique molecular identifiers (UMIs).
+This tool integrates template switching oligonucleotide (TSO) sequence detection, automatic trimming of polyA/polyT tails, and barcode fuzzy matching and correction based on edit distance or BK-tree algorithms.

 ---